Brontomerus/ml-workflows/README.md

 # ml-werkflows

-A project to provide an easy way to get started building distributed environments for machine learning workflows in AWS using Prefect and Dask.
+A project to provide an easy way to get started building distributed environments for machine learning workflows in AWS using [__Prefect__](https://www.prefect.io/) for dataflow automation capabilities (scheduling, CI/CD, ETL Framework, etc) and [__Dask__](https://docs.dask.org/en/latest/why.html) for a providing distributed compute engine.
+This work is facilitated by managed python environments using [__Poetry__](https://python-poetry.org/docs/basic-usage/) for package management and [__Pulumi__](https://www.pulumi.com/docs/) for defining the cloud architecture using Infrastructure-as-Code.
+Further, I leverage [__Dask-CloudProvider__](https://cloudprovider.dask.org/en/latest/) to further add to the IaC capabilities and to easily harness the phenomenal "temporary cluster" approach that I've come to absolutely love for its low-cost but high-performance serverless capabilities.

 Using a pythonic approach, I want to build a bootstrap resource for enabling anyone to quickly get started using Dask and Prefect for distributed data processing and operatiing ML resources in cloud environments.
 I have created a process within an AWS environment for a separate company I worked for, but wanted to then create another project for a separate company following a similar approach.
 To enable adoption of this awesome tech stack, I decided to embark on a project that will enable others to follow a similar approach with ease, as well as allowing myself a project to build off for other endeavors of mine.